technofocus-pte/mscpltsecdepth/Labs/Lab 04/Lab 4 - Creating a DLP policy and generating an alert in Microsoft Purview_2.1.md

 > ![A screenshot of a computer Description automatically
 > generated](./media/image5.png)

+4. In case, Important changes to our business and pricing model dialog box appears, then navigate and click on **I consent** button at the bottom.

+(./media/image11a.png)

-4. You'll be directed to Microsoft Purview portal.
+5. You'll be directed to Microsoft Purview portal.

 > ![A screenshot of a computer Description automatically
 > generated](./media/image6.png)